 Given the nature and scale of the crises facing America and the rest of world, it is essential that Trump’s angry centrifuges are spun down, and that rationality is restored to domestic and foreign affairs.

 While centrifugal forces tear things apart, their opposite, centripetal forces bring things together.
 This is precisely what international negotiation, treaties, and international cooperation aim to achieve.
 At a domestic level, it is what actions aimed at narrowing inequality and reducing racial tensions would do by making citizens feel once again that they are all part of a democratic community in which everyone has a say.
 And it is what disarming Trump’s rhetoric of blame, threat and hatred would achieve by allowing the virtues of tolerance and shared identity—on which our futures rely—to re-take centre stage.

 Mahatma Gandhi, a leader diametrically opposed to Trump in both character and temperament, once remarked that “the fact that mankind persists shows that the cohesive force is greater than the disruptive force, centripetal force greater than centrifugal.”
-The danger is that Donald Trump is testing Gandhi’s wisdom to the limit.
+Donald Trump is testing Gandhi’s wisdom to the limit.

 Ian Hughes is author of Disordered Minds: How Dangerous Personalities Are Destroying Democracy